 How to improve patient experience

-Improving patient experience is not always simple, particularly for large-scale organisations with multiple points of contact.
-However, with a receptive culture and a concrete approach to collecting, analysing, using and learning from patient feedback, it can be done.
+Improving patient experience is not always simple, particularly for large-scale organizations with multiple points of contact.
+However, with a receptive culture and a concrete approach to collecting, analyzing, and learning from patient feedback, meaningful improvement is achievable.

 Every interaction between a patient and an organisation should be evaluated.
 Understanding what is important to the patient, and viewing the interaction through their eyes, is vital to determining what can be improved.
 The best way to understand the current patient experience within an organisation is to get direct feedback from the patients themselves, using the methods listed earlier in this article.